-February is American Heart Month, but cardiovascular health is important year round.
-Here are some ways seniors can help keep their hearts healthy throughout the year.
+February is American Heart Month, but cardiovascular health is important year-round.
+Here are some ways seniors can help keep their hearts healthy all year.

 Anger is a natural emotion that everyone has felt before.
 But unchecked, lingering or chronic anger can be bad for your mental and physical health.
 In fact, one study indicates that anger can be especially dangerous for older adults.Find out more about the impact of anger on your health.
 Then, check out some Bible verses to discover what God has to say about anger and how you might deal with it.